IPQQ/guacamole-auth-hmac/README.md

 The resulting jar file will be placed in `target/guacamole-auth-hmac-<version>.jar`.

+## Updating
+In order to update this, simply edit `pom.xml` and change the version tag to match the latest Guacamole version that you intend to use.

 ## Deployment & Configuration
 Copy `guacamole-auth-hmac.jar` to `$GUACAMOLE_HOME/extensions/`

 ### Docker Configuration
 Mount a directory containing the compiled JAR to the extensions directory one directory under the directory that is defined as `GUACAMOLE_HOME`.
 An example `docker-compose.yml` is provided below: